philanc/slua/README.md

 # slua

 A static build of [Lua](http://www.lua.org/) 5.4 for Linux, with a few extension libraries.

-Binaries are provided for x86_64, i586 and armhf.
+For convenience, binaries are provided for x86_64, i586 and armhf.

 A static build with Lua 5.3.5 is also available.
 Check out branch "5.3.5".